-If you just want to trim a 3' adapter, the basic command-line for cutadapt is:
+To trim a 3' adapter, the basic command-line for cutadapt is:

-'''

 cutadapt -a AACCGGTT -o output.fastq input.fastq

-'''

 The sequence of the adapter is given with the -a option.
-Of course, you need to replace AACCGGTT with your actual adapter sequence.
+You need to replace AACCGGTT with your actual adapter sequence.
 Reads are read from the input file input.fastq and written to the output file output.fastq.